 - 2004 | Summer Camp provides Day Camp programs for over 3000 children 4 years old through entering 9th grade with the addition of a Mission Day Camp for the 9th grade students.

-*Adventure Zone moved from South side of Sauk Trail to the North side of Sauk
+*Adventure Zone moved from the south side of Sauk Trail to the north side of Sauk

 Trail to provide for safer travel to and from facilities.
 The new Adventure Zone has